Powered by SchoolDash

 Norton Road, Thurston, Bury St Edmunds IP31 3PB

-Particular strengths include Environment, Representation, Admissions and Disadvantaged pupils.
-Relative weaknesses include Sixth form.
+Particular strengths include Environment, Admissions, Representation and Progress.
+Relative weaknesses include Finances.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.